How to Achieve Level 5 Maturity for QA and Testing Process

 For Example,

-QA – Conduct webinars and training sessions to let people get acquainted with the newly defined QA process and standards and motivate them to make use of those during their day to day project work.
+QA – Conduct webinars and training sessions to let people get acquainted with the newly defined QA process and standards and motivate them to make use of those during their day-to-day project work.

 Level 4 (Managed) – Predictable: Measure the Processes